Joanne Brooks - Psycotherapist (BA Hons, MSc, CTA) UKCP & UKATA Reg

 Appointments are usually offered within 7-10 days and all appointments are subject to availability.

-I work with families, individuals, couples and young people (16 plus).
+I work with individuals, couples, families and young people (16-18 years).
 I also offer Skype for clients who aren't able to travel for face-to-face appointments.

 I work from a private therapy room at a residential address.
 Unfortunately, I am unable to accommodate wheelchair users.